 Colons and semi-colons are similar in both what is written before them and what comes after.
-The words before a colon and a semi-colon are similar in that they will usually make a possible sentence by themselves; in other words, if you left out the colon/semi-colon plus all of the words after it, the remaining words should still sound complete (for exact details of what a complete sentence is, please see 30.
+The words before a colon and a semi-colon are similar in that they will usually make a possible sentence by themselves; in other words, if you left out the colon/semi-colon plus all of the words after it, the sentence would still sound complete (for exact details of what a complete sentence is, see 30.
 When to Write a Full Stop).
 Check that there is a possible sentence before the colon/semi-colon in the following examples:

 (a) (COLON) South America has a promising future: it will become very rich.

 (b) (SEMI-COLON) Spanish and Portuguese are both spoken widely in South America; English and French are the main European languages spoken in Africa.

 Some writers would also use a colon – but not a semi-colon – after a particular kind of wording that cannot be a sentence by itself, like this:

 (c) ?The two main languages of South America are: Spanish and Portuguese.